Robert on stage

-He produced the BBC TWO comedy special Combat Sheep with Steve Coogan and Henry Normal's Baby Cow Productions, and in 2014 is to produce a feature film of Combat Sheep, written by Tim Firth.
+He produced the BBC TWO comedy special Combat Sheep with Steve Coogan and Henry Normal's Baby Cow Productions, and in 2014 produced a feature film of Combat Sheep, written by Tim Firth.

 As a record producer Robert has worked with many major labels including EMI, RCA, BMG, Phonogram and Warner Brothers, working with artists from Dame Judi Dench, Ben Luxon, Julian Lloyd Webber, Stephen Fry and Lenny Henry to Martin Clunes, John Thomson and Steve Coogan.

-He now acts as a Music and Media Advisor to the Qatar Foundation and the Al-Jazeera Children's Channels in Doha.
+He has also acted as a Music and Media Consultant to the Qatar Foundation and the Al-Jazeera Children's Channels including their childrens choir in Doha.

-- A new family feature film - The Valley of the Rottentrolls, written by Tim Firth co-produced with Baby Cow Productions.
+- The Valley of the Rottentrolls: A family feature film - written by Tim Firth co-produced with Baby Cow Productions.